 18.05.2022 I Recap of Monday’s all-day event

-On Monday, 16th May 2022, Dr. Udo Steinbach, Director at the MENA Study Center of the Maecenata Foundation, together with Dr. Anja Mihr from the HVGP (Berlin) and the OSCE Academy Bishkek, and Dr. Brigitte Weiffen from The Open University (UK) and Chair of IPSA Research Committee 34 “Quality of Democracy” hosted the conference „The Belt and Road Initiative (BRI) and its impact on Human Rights compliance along the ‚New Silk Road‚“.
+On Monday, 16th May 2022, Dr. Udo Steinbach, Director at the MENA Study Centre of the Maecenata Foundation, together with Dr. Anja Mihr from the HVGP (Berlin) and the OSCE Academy Bishkek, and Dr. Brigitte Weiffen from The Open University (UK) and Chair of IPSA Research Committee 34 “Quality of Democracy” hosted the conference „The Belt and Road Initiative (BRI) and its impact on Human Rights compliance along the ‚New Silk Road‚“.
 The conference was an all-day event taking place in the foundation’s library in the Rungestrasse 17, Berlin.
 The conference was comprised of four sessions which included a panel of two speakers each with ample time in the end for engagement with the online and in-person audience through a Q & A and discussion.

 After an introduction to the event by Dr. Rupert Graf Strachwitz, founder and director of the Maecenata Foundation, Dr. Brigitte Weiffen and Dr. Anja Mihr, the first panel commenced on the topic of „The BRI and Human Rights in Eurasia“.
 The first panellist was Katja Drinhausen, Head of Program Politics and Society at the Mercator Institute for China Studies (MERICS) in Berlin.
 In her talk, she highlighted the difference in understanding of the term Human Rights.
 Whereas the West sees the term focussing on individual rights and development, China emphasizes the collective right to development and security.
 Dr. Udo Steinbach, the second panellist, added to this discourse on HR and connectivity in the area by adding the perspective of Turkish Eurasianists to the discussion.
 Turkey due to its shared history and culture with Central Asia has a profound interest in the activities in the region with Panturkish nationalists pushing for more influence in the region and the process of alienation from other states, such as the U.S., the E. U. and Arab states.
 The discussion mainly focused on a macro-perspective of Turkish pragmatism regarding the repression of Uighurs in China, and the extent to which values are present in investment and development deals.